Hans Gustav Röhr: Adlerwerke AG

 It was the technically more advanced Trumpf that won plaudits from the experts and enthusiasts.
-No one seemed to mind that the front-wheel diver system appeared to have been shamelessly copied from the DKW F1 and the Stoewer V 5.
+No one seemed to mind that the front-wheel drive system appeared to have been shamelessly copied from the DKW F1 and the Stoewer V 5.
 The DKW was small and (deceptively) simple to look at, while Stoewer was a fringe manufacturer producing only between 1,000 and 2,000 cars per year.
 Hans Gustav Röhr and Joseph Dauben found themselves acknowledged as experts on front-wheel drive both in Germany and internationally.
 According to at least one source even André Citroën, the man who had introduced assembly-line manufacturing to Europe (and especially to Opel), seriously considered assembling the Adler Trumpf under licence in Paris, before selecting the (financially more perilous) option of creating his own front-wheel drive model.
 Despite the Primus and Trumpf being presented in public together in March 1932, it was only the Primus that was production-ready at that point.
 When the factory re-opened after the 1932 summer holiday shut-down, however, volume production of the Trumpf also began.
 Both the Trumpf and the Primus were commercially successful, justifying the manufacturer's decision to extend its range down-market to include small family cars, and enabling Adler to leapfrog Mercedes-Benz and, at least in terms of unit sales, achieve third place in the sales charts in 1934 and again in 1935.

 Once production of both models got into full swing the Trumpf comfortably outsold the Primus, with 18,600 Trumpfs produced between 1932 and 1936, as against a unit production volume for the Primus during the same four years of just 6,713.
 By the end of the decade more than 25,000 Trumpfs had been built.
 That was despite the fact that in the traditionally price-conscious German market the advertised price of the Trumpf was generally around 200 Marks higher than for the Primus.
 Adler remained a major force in the German car market during the 1930s, and throughout that decade the architecture and mechanical underpinnings of their cars continued to carry the unmistakable "signature" of Hans Gustav Röhr, Joseph Dauben and their remarkable technical team.